-- 4.1 All of the 11 pharmacies allowed us to assess their compliance with the AIS (Accessible Information Standard). - 4.2 4 out of 11 pharmacies provided a hearing loop for patients. - 4.3 2 out of 11 pharmacists were aware of what the AIS was. - 4.4 1 of the pharmacies provided access to a BSL relay service such as SignVideo. - 4.5 All 11 pharmacies we visited provided signposting leaflets and posters to other services and charities. - 4.6 4 out of 11 pharmacies we visited provided easy read materials for their service users. - 4.7 7 out of 11 pharmacies we visited provided large print text for their service users. - 4.8 None pharmacies we visited provided yellow and black labelling on their products for visually impaired service users.
+4.1 All four pharmacies allowed us to assess their compliance with the AIS (Accessible Information Standard).

+4.2 Only one out of four pharmacies provided a hearing loop for deaf patients.

+4.3 Only one of the four pharmacists was aware of what the AIS was.

+4.4 None of the four pharmacies we visited provided access to a BSL relay service such as SignVideo.

+4.5 All four pharmacies we visited provided signposting leaflets and posters to other services and charities.

+4.6 Only two out of the four pharmacies we visited provided easy read materials for their service users.

+4.7 Three out of the four pharmacies we visited provided large print text for their service users.

+4.8 Three out of the four pharmacies we visited provided yellow and black labelling on their products for visually impaired service users.